MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 - **Context menu**

-  A context menu is a menu that the user invokes with a right-click or tap & hold action to reveal a menu of commands relevant to the context of where the user is interacting.
-It is a system UI that user expect coherent visuals when they appear.
-Use ContextMenu provided by the system whenever possible to keep them consistent with the rest of the system.
+  A context menu is a shortcut menu that the user invokes with a right-click or tap & hold action to reveal a menu of commands relevant to the context of the control the user is interacting with.
+Users expect the appearance and behavior of context menus to be coherent accross Windows.
+Use platform-provided context menus whenever possible to keep them consistent with the rest of the system.

 - **Iconography and typography**